Never miss an important update |

 Opportunities are Infinite

-Antique gifts from relatives, parents or friends may include precious metal items, gemstones and certain rare items but we may be unaware of the actual worth of such items.
-Our prized antique can be made up of pure silver or coated, and it creates lots of difference in the value of such items.
+Antique gifts from relatives, parents or friends may include precious metal items, gemstones and certain rare items, but we may be unaware of the actual worth of such items.
+Our prized antiques can be made of pure silver or coated, creating many differences in the value of such items.

 Silver plating provides a way to get inexpensive but attractive items without paying heavy money.

-Some copies of real metal plated with the coating look amazing and one may find it difficult to tell the difference between the two.
+Some copies of real metal plated with the coating look amazing, and one may find it difficult to tell the difference between them.
 But such items cannot get resale value like the pure element.
 Those made from fine metal can be sold even if the original structure is destroyed.

-Such items can be sold at the silver prices of commodity markets, which can be higher than the original cost of the item.
+Such items can be sold at the silver prices of commodity markets, which can be higher than the item's original cost.

 Silver is one of the rarest and most used elements, not only for financial investment but also for industrial applications.
 It is a non-renewable resource and has distinctive physical-chemical properties.
-It is particularly useful in electrical equipment, making a specialist catalyst and in the modern high tech applications.
+It is particularly useful in electrical equipment, making a specialist catalyst, and modern high-tech applications.

-Global silver production has been declining since 2016 but it is expected to recover from 913.5 mn ounces (Moz) in 2019 to 1029 Moz in 2023(Global data).
+Global silver production has declined since 2016 but is expected to recover from 913.5 mn ounces (Moz) in 2019 to 1029 Moz in 2023(Global data).
 It is expected that the growth in production from China and Russian mines will offset the declines of 2018.

-Despite being subjected to value-added taxes or sales taxes in many countries, making it an uneven playing field compared to gold, silver continues to play an important role in an investor’s portfolio.
+Despite being subjected to value-added or sales taxes in many countries, making it an uneven playing field compared to gold, silver plays an important role in an investor's portfolio.

 Physical bar investment has declined in North America but increased in India in 2018.
-Despite sentiments remaining subdued for a long duration of the last year, investors’ interest in physical bullion seems to be increasing, mostly driven by stock market volatility and volatility in the cryptocurrency space.
+Despite sentiments remaining subdued for the last year, investors' interest in physical bullion seems to be increasing, mostly driven by stock market volatility and volatility in the cryptocurrency space.

 Investment funds also state that the allocation of precious metals will increase as major companies continue to generate higher free cash flow in the future.